Talulah Riley

 Talulah Jane Riley-Milburn (born 26 September 1985) is an English actress.
 She has appeared in films, including Pride & Prejudice (2005), St Trinian's (2007) and its sequel St Trinian's 2: The Legend of Fritton's Gold (2009), The Boat That Rocked (2009), and Inception (2010).
 She has also appeared on the HBO science fiction western series Westworld (2016–2018) and the FX biographical miniseries Pistol (2022).

 Early life and education

 Talulah Jane Riley-Milburn was born on 26 September 1985 in Hemel Hempstead in Hertfordshire, where she grew up as the only child of Una Riley, founder of a security systems company and a public relations company, and Doug Milburn, formerly head of the National Crime Squad.
-As of October 2021, her father works as a screenwriter and has written episodes of Silent Witness and The Bill.
+Her father has worked as a screenwriter, writing episodes of Silent Witness and The Bill.

 Riley was educated at Cheltenham Ladies' College, independent Berkhamsted Collegiate School, and Haberdashers' Girls' School.
-While acting in London, she studied for a degree in Natural Sciences at the Open University.
+While acting in London, she studied for a degree in natural sciences at the Open University.